graphile/graphile.github.io/src/news/2020-01-31-Graphile-goes-to-FOSDEM.md

 ---

 layout: post
-title: Graphile goes to FOSDEM
+title: "Graphile goes to FOSDEM"
 date: 2020-01-31T01:00:00Z
 path: /news/20200131-fosdem/
 tags: community, conference

 summary: "Benjie and Jem are attending FOSDEM - Europe's largest community conference focussed on Open Source software, providing developers and communities a place to meet, get in touch with other developers and find out about the latest news in the free software world."

 --- _2020-01-31_